algogrit/gauravagarwalr.com/About-Me.md

 ## Cloud

 "My name is Gaurav Agarwal.
 In 2018, I founded a consulting and training company called CoderMana Technologies Pvt Ltd. I started with multiple clouds, starting with AWS in 2013 and have since worked with GCP and Azure as well.
 I have deployed FaaS applications and have designed data intensive applications using DataFlow, BigQuery and BigTable which were capable of ingesting at least 1L packets/second.
 From moving ML based workloads to cloud to building micro-services based cloud-native cluster, I have done it all."

+## Functional/Reactive Programming

+"My name is Gaurav Agarwal.
+In 2018, I founded a consulting and training company called CoderMana Technologies Pvt Ltd. I started my career as a Software Engineer in 2012 working in e-commerce and have since worked in various domains including Insurance telematics, Healthcare, Manufacturing, Finance, Content Management & HRIS systems.
+From on-premise to cloud; From building backend, frontend, middleware and SRE to optimizing applications across the stack I have played a role in all.
+I have worked with various functional/reactive programming languages like Clojure, Elm, Elixir, Erlang, F#, and Rx like libraries over the course of my career.
+Since the beginning of 2019, I have been training clients on their needs of Go, Ruby, Java, Python, Docker & Kubernetes. "